sorbet/sorbet/website/blog/2019-05-16-state-of-sorbet-may-2019.md

 ![Editor integration screenshot](/img/editor_autocomplete.gif)

-Sorbet’s editor integration uses Microsoft’s Language Server Protocol, which means other editors and tools will also be able to integrate with it.
+Sorbet's editor integration uses Microsoft's Language Server Protocol, which means other editors and tools will also be able to integrate with it.
 For example, Sourcegraph has a prototype of a browser plugin that allows developers to get rich information within GitHub.
-Here’s what it looks like when integrated with Sorbet:
+Here's what it looks like when integrated with Sorbet:

 ![Sorbet Sourcegraph integration](/img/sourcegraph_github.gif)

 ## Collaborators

-We’re indebted to several people and groups who have helped us get where we are:
+We're indebted to several people and groups who have helped us get where we are:

 - Jeff Foster at Tufts University and his students have been working on RDL.
 We